Are you a first-time romance author feeling overwhelmed with everything required to publish your book?

 Romance readers are a vocal bunch.
 You can find what they like (and what they don't like) in their reviews.
 Read the reviews before you start working on your own book.

 Corinne Michaels, New York Times Bestselling Author, says she wasn’t open to critical feedback in the beginning.
-It tough to accept criticism of your work, but it’s how you grow as an author.
+It's tough to accept criticism of your work, but it’s how you grow as an author.

-Mistake #6: Not asking for a sample edit
+Mistake #7: Not Asking for a Sample Edit

 Evie Graham says she started out “trying to do too much in one story.”
 Plots that are too complicated aren’t good.